harrisgm/GCSscore/README.md

 	xcode-select --install

-For windows users, install Rtoools and ensure that it is added to the PATH
+For windows users, install [Rtoools35.exe](https://cran.r-project.org/bin/windows/Rtools/) and ensure that it is added to the PATH

 Install GCSscore package directly from github using 'devtools': will use "devtools" to build all of the packages from source on the fly.